YoinkBird/cyclesafe/report/report.md

 In essence, this stage lays the groundwork for a successful project.

 * determine the desired outputs of the project.
-* assess the feasibility of the project.
+* Feasibility Assessment - assess the feasibility of the project.
 * determine the data mining goals.
 * create project plan.